Its the south island east coast salmon fisher here.

 by Peter Pakula

 Trolling skirted lures through the ocean in search of pelagic fish ranging from small tuna to Godzilla sized marlin is easier in essence than just about any other form of fishing.
-The technology in electronics, rods, reels and harnesses, plus their relatively inexpensive prices has even made small boat, even as small as 12 foot (There is an 8’ game boat in Kona, appropriately named “Brain Damaged”, though I certainly don’t recommend boats that small!!!) viable platforms to hunt these fish on an even footing with the large Game Fishing battle wagons, though indeed the larger boats are certainly more comfortable and handle rougher seas with more comfort and safety.
+The technology in electronics, rods, reels and harnesses, plus their relatively inexpensive prices for what you get and their longevity if maintained properly has even made small boat, even as small as 12 foot viable platforms to hunt these fish on an even footing with the large Game Fishing battle wagons, though indeed the larger boats are certainly more comfortable and handle rougher seas with more comfort and safety.
+There is even an 8’ game boat in Kona, appropriately named “Brain Damaged”, though I certainly don’t recommend boats that small!!!

 There are few things on this planet that give as good an adrenaline rush as witnessing a rising dorsal accelerating to intercept a surface run lure.
 Without exception the take, and the moments following a strike are awe-inspiring and totally addictive.

-As with all forms of fishing the starting point is rather technical, learning how the gear works on its own and interacts with the other equipment is essentially a technical exercise.
-Only when that has been understood and using it becomes second nature can you effectively start enjoying the art of lure trolling.
+As with all forms of fishing the starting point is rather technical, learning how the gear works on its own and interacts with the other equipment which is essentially a technical exercise.
+Only when that has been understood and using it becomes second nature can you effectively start enjoying the art of lure trolling and game fishing in general.

 Somewhere on the planet a season is just ending and another just starting, anglers may have cracked their first successes, or they are just about to.
 The conditions and currents might have something to do with this, though I suspect that many of the marlin captures are a direct result of anglers having a better understanding of the workings of the ocean and skills of trolling artificial lures.

-It is, at long last, accepted that artificial lures are not only an effective weapon for catching large game fish and the most spectacular of all.
+It is, at long last, accepted that artificial lures are not only an effective weapon for catching large game fish including the most spectacular of all, the billfishes.
 In many cases it is the most effective, being responsible for many wins against those using other methods.
 The best news is that trolling lures is very easy to do.
 Indeed a novice can be very competitive with just a basic knowledge of lure trolling.

 Those who consistently miss out on success may do so for a many number of reasons, not the least of which is sheer bad luck.
 Though I suspect the main reason for failure is because of a misunderstanding of basic lure trolling principles that significantly decreases the chance of reasonable success.